Jose Maria Veloso: Political career

-From 1912 to 1922, he was the governor of the province of Leyte, although he relinquished the position on his second term to serve as senator from the 9th district from 1916 to 1919.
+During the 1912 provincial election in Leyte, he defeated former governor Pastor Navarro.
+Navarro protested the result of Veloso's electoral victory but was dismissed.
+From 1912 to 1922, he was the governor of Leyte, although he relinquished the position on his second term to serve as senator from the 9th district from 1916 to 1919.
 As a senator, he was the chairperson of the Senate Committee on Commerce and Communication.
 He was also elected as representative of Leyte's 3rd district from 1922 to 1925 and the 5th district from 1935 to 1938 as an assemblyman and from 1945 to 1946 as a post-Commonwealth representative.
 He was also elected senator from the country's 9th district from 1916 to 1919 and from 1925 to 1935.

 Personal life

 His daughter Concepcion, was married to Eduardo Romualdez.

 His family later on became one of the oldest political dynasties in the country and oldest in Leyte, pre-dating that of the Romualdezes whose descendants include Imelda Marcos.